Who is Viktor Bout? The US released an infamous arms dealer to secure Griner’s release

 Bout was born in 1967 in Tajikistan, then under the control of the Soviet Union.

-He reportedly worked as a KGB officer, and Bout has publicly touted his ability to speak multiple languages in interviews over the years.
+He reportedly worked in Russian intelligence, and Bout has publicly touted his ability to speak multiple languages in interviews over the years.

 Bout has publicly said he subsequently moved to the United Arab Emirates and began an air cargo operation.

-In 1996, Bout registered cargo airline Air Cess in Liberia and began forming a network to ship weapons to regimes under international sanctions, according to a 2000 United Nations (UN) report.
+In 1996, Bout registered cargo airline Air Cess in Liberia and began forming a network to ship weapons to regimes under international sanctions, according to a 2000 U.N. report.

-In the Middle East, Bout has also been accused of aiding the Taliban and al-Qaeda, although Bout has denied those reports.
+In the Middle East, Bout has been accused of aiding the Taliban and al Qaeda, although Bout has denied those reports.

-As scrutiny grew over his operations by the international community, British Foreign Office minister Peter Hain in a 2000 speech to the House of Commons described Bout as a “merchant of death” and “chief sanctions-buster,” coining two nicknames that have gained significant recognition.
+As international scrutiny grew over his operations, British foreign office minister Peter Hain in a 2000 speech to the House of Commons described Bout as a “merchant of death” and “chief sanctions-buster,” coining two nicknames that have gained significant recognition.

 “Grubby deal,” Hain wrote on Twitter on Thursday.

-Bout was ultimately arrested in March 2008 in Bangkok, Thailand as part of a Drug Enforcement Agency (DEA) international sting operation, court documents show.
+Bout was ultimately arrested in March 2008 in Bangkok, Thailand, as part of a Drug Enforcement Agency international sting operation, court documents show.

-Bout had agreed to sell the Fuerzas Armadas Revolucionarias de Colombia-Ejército del Pueblo (FARC) weapons for them to use to protect their cocaine-trafficking business and attack U.S. interests in Colombia.
+Bout had agreed to sell the Revolutionary Armed Forces of Colombia (FARC) weapons for the guerilla group to use to protect their cocaine-trafficking business and attack U.S. interests in Colombia.

 The FARC was designated a terrorist organization by the U.S., although Secretary of State Antony Blinken revoked the designation one year ago after the group formally dissolved and disarmed.